maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-00-FUNDAMENTALS.md

 **Key Concepts:**
 - Difference between `type` and `interface`?

+A type can be used to type a primary type, for example: type Id = string | number

+Interfaces only allow objects to be created, and they can also be merged (which types cannot do).

 - What is type inference?

+This comes from the compiler, which automatically deduces the type of a variable.
+For example, in the case of let x = 5, the compiler deduces that 5 is a Number, so the developer does not need to type this variable.
 - When to use `any` (almost never!)

 ### 2.2 Typing React Components (30 min)